Stigmergic Swarming Agents for Fast Subgraph Isomorphism: Experimental Results

 Peering reduces the size of the data graph to the number of peered nodes, which (with unambiguous node identifiers) is bounded by the size of the query, and may be smaller.
 For example, in one run with $(q,d) = (100, 100)$, the peer set is only 43 nodes.
 Thus we expect matching time to be independent of data size.

-Figure~\ref{fig:matchxdata} shows matching and peering time for a 100 node query as a function of data size.
-The inset (for data from 100 to 10k nodes) shows that from data size 2000 and up, matching time is basically flat, and the full graph shows that this holds for $10^5$ and $10^6$.
+Figure~\ref{fig:matchxdata} shows matching and peering time for a 100 node query as a function of data size \textit{d}.
+The inset (for \textit{d} from 100 to 10k nodes) shows that for $d > 3000$, matching time is basically flat, and the full graph shows that this holds for $10^5$ and $10^6$.
 Under these circumstances, peering dominates matching time for larger data.

-Figure~\ref{fig:matchxquery} shows kernel matching and peering times for a 4000 node data graph as a function of query size.
+Figure~\ref{fig:matchxquery} shows kernel matching and peering times for $d = 4000$ as a function of query size \textit{q}.
 The dependency in both cases is reasonably linear, though peering grows more slowly than matching.
 We expect this dependency.
-The larger the query, the larger the set of peered nodes and edges that the agents need to explore.
+The larger $q$, the larger the set of peered nodes and edges that the agents need to explore.